rodrigoabreu22/TPW_Project_1/README.md

 # TPW_Project_1

 # Project Description
 The project consists of a Django web application with the marketplace concept, dedicated to football fans.
-Users will be able to view, buy or sell football equipment from other users.
+Users will be able to view, buy football equipment from other users or sell it to other users.

 # Members